baedert/corebird/README.md

 Note that the above packages are just rough estimations, the actual package names on your distribution may vary.

-If you pass `--disable-video` to the configure script, you don't need any gstreamer dependency but  won't be able to view any videos (i.e. no vines and no twitter gifs).
+If you pass `--disable-video` to the configure script, you don't need any gstreamer dependency but won't be able to view any videos.

 ## Compiling